1arry1iu/archetype/README.md

 Each entry has one primary subject home.
 Task links, named-person entries, and collections are alternate routes to the same catalog; they are not additional GPTs.
 Generalists and their specializations are grouped together.

-**Access:** `Prompt` links open prompt files in this repository. `Prompt unavailable` preserves a catalog entry whose corresponding prompt could not be found or verified; it has no external GPT or shared-conversation link. `Person simulation` identifies a persona modeled on a named individual, not that person or an endorsement.
+**Access:** `Prompt` links open prompt files in this repository. `Person simulation` identifies a persona modeled on a named individual, not that person or an endorsement.
 Geographic tags identify a local focus or jurisdiction where supplied; more specific context also appears in entry names.

-**Unavailable prompts:** Chinese Fortune Telling, Game Master, Optical Illusion, Shooting Script, Steve Jobs, and Storytelling remain listed without external links.
-No matching prompt was found for the first five; `GPTs/USSE.md` is Slideshow, not Shooting Script. `GPTs/UST.md` contains a psychologist profile, not Storytelling.

 **Browse by type:** use [Core Tools](#core-tools) for workflow utilities, [Named-Person Index](#named-person-index) for simulations, and the subject sections for domain experts and creative practitioners.
 Subject placement describes the topic, not the evidentiary status of a claim or theory.